Module 6 of 21 · Foundations

 Defines the private ranges used in subnetting examples.
 Referenced in Section 6.1.

-Defines the /64 standard prefix for IPv6 subnets.
+Defines the common /127 exception for point-to-point router links.
 Referenced in Section 6.5.

 Section 2, Zero Trust Basics